open-prophetdb/biomedgps-data/training_kge/README.md

 You can use the trained embeddings to predict the probability of a triplet.
 Please refer to [predict](../prediction/README.md) for more details.

 You can also use the trained embeddings to visualize the embeddings.
-Please refer to [embedding analysis](../embedding_analysis/README.md) for more details.
+Please refer to [embedding](../embedding/README.md) for more details.

 ## Explain Your Results